flavionegrao/APIncrementalStore/README.md

 1) `APIncrementalStore` - this is the `NSIncrementalStore` subclass that implements what is required to handle the Core Data context.

 2) `APDiskCache` - the APIncrementalStore uses this class as a local cache to respond to all the requests.
-This class exchanges NSDictionaries representations of the managed objects and uses a objectID to uniquely identify them across the managed contexts (`NSIncrementalStore` and Disk Cache)
+This class exchanges NSDictionaries representations of the managed objects and uses a objectID to uniquely identify them across the managed contexts (`NSIncrementalStore` and Disk Cache).
+This class uses a complete core data stack to store the cached objects.
+There will be one sqlite store for each logged user, so that on distinct cache per user.

 3) `APParseConnector` - Responsible to merge the local cache context in background as requested by the cache.
 Please be mindful that relationships are being represented as Parse Pointers for Core Data To-One and Parse Relationships for Core Data To-Many relationships.
 All relationships have its inverse reflected at Parse as well for consistency sake.
 At the moment this class does not support Parse Array Relationships.